 c.
 The fund cannot support any individuals who are not eligible under the CITB grant rules.
 For example, but not restricted to, training provided to gross paid CIS contractors.

 d.
-Activity should only benefit in-scope levy-registered employers or those employers who have the potential to become levy-registered employers.
+Activity should only benefit levy-registered employers or those employers who have the potential to become levy-registered employers.

 e.
 Applications must be made by a consortium of at least three eligible organisations, to ensure project outcomes benefit wider industry.
 The applicant organisation will be the lead partner and coordinate project activities.
 Eligible organisations are: